-As the effects of Superstorm Sandy are still being felt all over the East Coast, I can’t help but reflect on the importance of Communications especially during times of disaster.
+As the effects of natural disasters are felt all over the world, I can’t help but reflect on the importance of Communications especially during times of disaster.
 Business Continuity requires visibility, availability, reliability and redundancy to ensure the entire organization is kept well informed during emergencies.
 Are remote locations healthy and available or are services potentially degrading to prevent remote employees from being productive?
 When the business must reprioritize functions between different geographic territories, are the communications networks successful in handling the increased workload for service quality and throughput?

 Do we need yet another communications platform in the seemingly crowded Enterprise Communications space?
-Microsoft has not only answered this question to a resounding YES but they have rapidly become a leader in the Enterprise Unified Communications (UC) space according to the latest Gartner 2012 UC Magic Quadrant.
-Gartner cites Microsoft as a leader in the Unified Communications space, along with Cisco, Avaya and Siemens.
-Among the key strengths identified by Gartner’s study on Lync are adoption rates for enterprises ranging from small to large organizations, integration with Skype, and integration with enterprise business processes and applications.
+Microsoft has not only answered this question with a resounding YES but they have rapidly become a leader in the Enterprise Unified Communications (UC) space according to Gartner.
+Analysts cite Microsoft as a leader in the Unified Communications space, along with Cisco and Avaya.
+Among the key strengths identified by Gartner’s study are adoption rates for enterprises ranging from small to large organizations, integration with Skype, and integration with enterprise business processes and applications.

-As we have just concluded the 1st week of 2012, I can’t help but reflect on the contrasting differences between the start of 2011 and 2012.
-It appears that 2012 is starting in a cautiously more optimistic note compared to 2011.
-The proliferation of Unified Communications, Videoconference, Telepresence, Cloud and Managed Services within the enterprise domain sets up 2012 for continuous growth through quantifiable ROIs and expansion towards the SMB space.
+As begin a new year, I can’t help but reflect on the contrasting differences.
+The proliferation of Unified Communications, Videoconference, Telepresence, Cloud and Managed Services within the enterprise domain sets up continuous growth through quantifiable ROIs and expansion towards the SMB space.

 How important is UC monitoring and management to organizations?
-According to a Gartner study published in September 2011 called “Survey Analysis: Top Five Challenges When Migrating Your Unified Communications Infrastructure Into Your Data Center“, real-time performance is second only to ensuring compatibility and interoperability of the UC vendor technologies.
+According to a Gartner study, real-time performance is second only to ensuring compatibility and interoperability of the UC vendor technologies.
 The Gartner study spanning 8 countries, over a 100 organizations per country with a minimum of 1000 employees per organization outlines the key challenges when adopting UC technologies into the data center.
 Gartner’s findings quantify the end-user importance of real-time visibility into the UC environment.